 Field-hunting tip

-Look in magmatic sulfide deposits country — that is the host setting where parkerite typically forms.
+Look in magmatic sulfide deposits country, the host setting where parkerite typically forms.
 If you start seeing pentlandite, chalcopyrite, cubanite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.